budryerson/TFMini-Plus_python/README.md

 This module supports **only** the default, UART (serial) communication interface.
 For communication in I2C mode, please install and import the TFMini-Plus-I2C module, `TFMPI2C`.
 Read more below about using the I2C mode of the device.
 <hr />

-### Three module functions
+### Three basic `tfmplus` module functions
-The three module functions are defined in the main module file, `TFMPlus.py`.
-Status code, command and parameter variables are declared in the extension file, `TFMPlus_h.py`.
+The three basic module functions are defined in the `tfmplus_main.py` module file, `TFMPlus.py`.
+Status codes, commands and parameters are declared in the extension file, `tfmplus_defines.py`.

 `begin( port, rate)` passes the serial port name and baud rate of the host device to the module and returns a boolean value indicating whether serial data is available.
 The function also sets a public one-byte `status` or error code.